 The amount of debt you owe is worth 30 percent of your overall score.
 It’s second only to payment history, so it’s one of the most important components of your score.

 It all depends on how you perform in other categories.
 A single digit ratio may be one of the reasons why you have a good credit score, but you might not automatically have bad credit if you have a higher ratio.

 You may temper a credit utilization rate of 40 percent by having a long history of positive payments on a variety of different debts.

 Alternatively, a credit utilization ratio of 20 percent may be not enough to impact your credit if your credit profile is relatively new.
 Without longstanding accounts and very little payment history to report, this ratio may not affect your score as much as you would hope.

 How Do You Improve Your Credit Utilization Ratio?

 Chances are, you could stand to knock off a few percentage points from your rate.
 Whether you’re able to do that depends on a lot of factors, including your ability to pay off debt and your overall debt ratio, to name a few.

-Pay your balances in full
+Pay your Balances in Full

-Paying your credit card and personal line of credit bills in full and on time is one the best ways to manage your credit utilization.
+Paying your credit card and personal line of credit bills in full and on time is one of the best ways to manage your credit utilization.
 It reduces how much of your available credit you’re using at any given time.

-If something happens that makes it hard to pay these bills on time, focus on meeting the minimum monthly payments.
+If something happens that makes it hard to pay these bills on time, focus on meeting the minimum payments.